Mac McCain III: Early life and education

-Mac McCain was born on February 6, 1998, in Greensboro, North Carolina.
+Franklin "Mac" McCain III was born on February 6, 1998, in Greensboro, North Carolina.
 He attended James B. Dudley High School, compiling 96 tackles in his final two seasons, and earning all-area honorable mention honors as a senior.
 He earned a scholarship offer from North Carolina A&T in 2017.

-As a true freshman, McCain started all 12 games, making six interceptions, three returned for touchdowns.
+As a true freshman, McCain III started all 12 games, making six interceptions, three returned for touchdowns.
 In an upset win over Charlotte in his third game, he made a game-winning "pick six" in an upset 35–31 win.
-One week later, against Morgan State, McCain returned an interception 100 yards for a touchdown.
+One week later, against Morgan State, McCain III returned an interception 100 yards for a touchdown.
 He placed second on the team with 50 tackles, and ranked eighth in the nation for interceptions per game.

-As a sophomore, McCain started all 8 games before suffering a season-ending knee injury.
+As a sophomore, McCain III started all 8 games before suffering a season-ending knee injury.
 He finished the season with 37 tackles, 2 interceptions, and 10 pass deflections.
 Even though he missed the final four games, he still earned first-team all MEAC honors.
 In the second game of the season, he made a game-winning 100 yard pick six similar to the previous season's.
 He started nine games as a junior, before another season-ending injury occurred.
 He finished the year with 26 tackles and no interceptions.
 He did not play in 2020, as the season was canceled due to COVID-19.